Crypto exchange Upbit’s daily trading volume falls to $3.

 The business blamed the decline in profits on a “sluggish investment market” during a recession.
 It also mentioned that a reason in the drop in earnings was the lower pricing of digital assets.

-- Entity: Crypto exchange Upbit’s daily trading volume falls to $3.8B in April
+- Name: Crypto exchange Upbit’s daily trading volume falls to $3.8B in April

 - Public-source signals support medium-impact monitoring for infrastructure visibility and dependency analysis.